How Collagen Helps with Anti-Aging: What You Need to Know

 Myth 2: Collagen Supplements Work Overnight

-It would be amazing if collagen supplements gave instant results, but the reality is it takes time for your body to produce new collagen and remodel skin.
+It would be amazing if collagen supplements gave instant results, but the reality is it takes time to see improvement.

 Noticeable benefits usually appear only after several weeks or even months of consistent use.